-Section 7.13 International Representative.
+Section 7.12 International Representative.
 The International Representative shall be appointed by the Board of Directors.
 The International Representative shall acquaint the IAI with the progress made in the science of forensic identification and crime detection throughout the world.
 The International Representative shall also acquaint the forensic science communities of the various countries with the IAI’s activities and shall act as the protocol officer of the IAI.

 (a.)
 Chairperson.
-The International Representative shall serve as the chairperson of the International Aspects Committee in Conformance with the provisions of Article VIII, Section 8.05, Subsection a (b.) of these Bylaws.
+The International Representative shall serve as the chairperson of the International Aspects Committee.

 (b.)
 Other Duties.
 The International Representative shall perform such other duties as the President and/or Board of Directors shall prescribe.